Do you have a cat that loves to eat your plants? If so, you’re not alone!

-You Need To Understand The Animals
+You Need To Understand The Animals and Their Behaviours

-General characteristics of cats are often digging and urinating in container plants or in pots.
-Besides that, other favorite things they like to do is chewing the colorful flower leaves and plant stems which affect the plants’ health.
+The general characteristics of cats are often digging and urinating in container plants or pots.
+Besides that, other favorite things they like to do are chewing the colorful flower leaves and plant stems that affect the plants’ health.

-What I mean here is, that’s not a way for us to go around the issue as we don’t want to enjoy our flowers except the place we love to.
-That’s OUR home man!
-You understand that; I know.
-So you need to learn how to stop cats pooping in your garden, or doing other undesired stuff.
+What I mean here is that’s not a way for us to go around the issue as we don’t want to enjoy our flowers except in the place we love.
+So you need to learn how to stop cats pooping in your garden or doing other undesired stuff.

-How to keep cats out of plants?
+How to keep cats out of plants and pots?

 1) Spraying Cayenne Pepper to keep the cats away

-Mix up 1 teaspoon of cayenne in 1/2 cup of water and put it in a spray bottle and spray it on your plants.
+Mix up 1 teaspoon of cayenne in 1/2 cup of water, put it in a spray bottle, and spray it on your plants.
 Because the solution has a dark color, it may change the tone of light-colored flowers a bit, but it works.

 2) Placing A Tin Foil

 As cats don’t like walking on slippery and shiny surfaces, placing tin foils around the bottom of your plants will be a good way of keeping them away.
-After he learns he not to go there anymore, you can remove the foils.
+After he learns not to go there anymore, you can remove the foils.